Traffic and Driving Offence Lawyers in Sydney NSW

 The guideline acts as a set of rules that the courts generally follow when sentencing a person charged with this offence.

-- In ordinary case of high range PCA
+- In ordinary situation of high range PCA

 - A section 10 is rarely appropriate.